Reduce bloating at Christmas: 5 simple habits for relaxed digestion

 • irregular mealtimes

-This combination can disrupt the delicate balance between the gut, microbiome and nervous system (1)(3).
+This combination can disrupt the delicate interplay between the gut, microbiome, and nervous system (1)(3).

-Many people skip meals during the day to have "more room" in the evening.
-However, studies show that irregular eating can disrupt bowel movements and promote bloating (1).
+Many people skip meals during the day to "make more room" in the evening.
+However, studies show that irregular eating can disrupt gut motility and promote bloating (1).

 Regular, moderately sized meals: